Simonlee711/CSE-13S/asgn4/README.md

 First, Search which utilizes the queue but that has nothing to do with this assignment.
-So in this assignment we had to find a Hamiltonian cycle which is when you visit every vertex of a graph once, and the last vertex has an edge right back to the origin. refer to the picture below.
+So in this assignment we had to find a Hamiltonian cycle which is when you visit every vertex of a graph once, and the last vertex has an edge right back to the origin. refer to the following coordinates: <A,B,5>,
-                    5
-         A ->  O--------->O <- B                  <i,j,k> notation
-                ^        /		             <A,B,5>
-                 \      /			     <B,C,2>
-               3  \    / 2 			     <C,A,3>
-                   \  /
-                    \v
-                     O <-C
+<B,C,2>, and <C,A,3>.

 Quick lesson on graph theory but A,B,C represent the vertices, and the numbers 5,2,3 represent the edges connecting from nodes i to j.
-On the left we can see the visual representation of the graph while on the right side we have how we will be reading the adjancency matrix "coordinates".
+Above we have how we will be reading the adjancency matrix "coordinates".
 This graph represents a hamiltonian cycle because theres a path from: A-B-C-A. However graphs can also be undirected meaning each edge is bidirectional.
 We can also have a case where